YeRen123455/Infrared-Small-Target-Detection/README.md

 We propose a dense nested attention network (DNANet) to achieve accurate single-frame infrared small target detection and develop an open-sourced infrared small target dataset (namely, NUDT-SIRST) in this paper.
 Experiments on both public (e.g., NUAA-SIRST, NUST-SIRST) and our self-developed datasets demonstrate the effectiveness of our method.
 The contribution of this paper are as follows:
 1. We propose a dense nested attention network (namely, DNANet) to maintain small targets in deep layers.
-2. An open-sourced dataset (i.e., NUDT-SIRST) with rich target shapes, target sizes, clutter backgrounds, and ground truth annotations.
+2. An open-sourced dataset (i.e., NUDT-SIRST) with rich targets.
 3. Performing well on all existing SIRST datasets.

 ## Dataset Introduction